 Does the company have a policy of ensuring diversity of experience and background of directors in the board?
-Please explain. (updated - May 31, 2016)
+Please explain. (updated - October 2016)

 The Bank welcomes diversity in the Board of Directors.
-It is represented by a combination of highly qualified business professionals, former bank presidents and senior officials affiliated with regulatory bodies and international organizations, such as the International Monetary Fund (IMF) and World Bank.
-Furthermore, it is composed of individuals with distinct finance, marketing, audit, risk and legal competencies.
+It is represented by a combination of highly qualified business professionals, former bank presidents and senior officials affiliated with regulatory bodies and international organizations with integrity, decade of experience and technical expertise in banking and finance.
+Furthermore, it is composed of individuals with distinct finance, marketing, audit, risk and legal competencies as well as business leaders with extensive knowledge and experience in different industries such as real estate, fast moving consumer goods and airline industry.
 This broad and collective range of expertise provides value in strengthening and upholding good corporate governance practices of the Bank.
-There are no policies which limit or restrict membership in the Board on account of age, gender, nationality or race.
+There is no limit or restriction on the membership of the Board on account of age, gender, nationality or race.